W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 Since I have four young children I may even consider building the larger W22 if not more than double the expense of the W17.
 So how much more impressive will be the W22?

 Thank Andrew for visiting and congratulations on making a long but safe journey in such rough conditions.
-I am convinced the boat design is very seaworthy even if it was not designed especially for such open water.
-I will be in touch about your W22 plans.
+I am convinced the boat design is very seaworthy even if it was not designed for such open water.
+I will be in touch with Mike about his W22 plans.
 Also find attached a couple of pics that I took of the boat on shore.

 Sincerely,